SteezyLoh/reading-notes/ops-201d14-reading03.md

 ## Introduction to Help Desk Support Roles

 <dl>
+ <dt>Help Desk support is key because it one of the first entry jobs for in cyber secuirty field.
+It is a great job not only learn but to step foot in the industry.
+If you can do help desk imagine all the doors opening for you.
+Not only technical skills but people skills will get you far</dt?>

   <dt>What roles does the help desk professional play within an organization, particularly in relation to customers.</dt>
   <dd>A help desk professional is often the face/voice of the problems when it comes down to IT.
 They are the one usually to blame.
 Also They must of good communication skills</dd>